-Arc Week is back, and better than ever.
-This year, we’re taking the action to new depths; throughout the week we’ll be joined by a number of industry experts, who will share their expertise with us.
-And, at the end of the week, they’ll all join us for an actual shark dive on location off the coast of Florida.
+Arc Week is back, and Season 2 is better than ever.
+This year, we’ve taken the action to new depths; throughout the week we’re joined by a number of industry experts, who share their expertise with us.
+And, at the end of the week, they all join us for an actual shark dive on location off the coast of Florida.

 Why?
 To show it’s possible to do something that seems inherently dangerous safely, IF you have appropriate hierarchy of controls – including behavioral safety, situational awareness, and Personal Protective Equipment (PPE).
 Check out this sneak peek:

 For decades, our resident technical expert Scott Margolin has been dedicated to studying and protecting workers from arc flash and flash fire hazards by day – and a passionate shark enthusiast in his free time.
 Through his work, he’s conducted thousands of arc flash and flash fire tests aimed at improving protective products and safety standards, and through his “play” he’s completed hundreds of dive encounters with some of the world’s most dangerous sharks.
 Scott’s time in both worlds has drawn engaging, memorable parallels that bring important lessons about risk protection and PPE to life.

 In Season 2, Scott is joined by several arc flash experts: Duane Siders of National Safety Apparel (NSA), Hugh Hoagland of ArcWear, Rich Gojdics of Enespro PPE, and Jason Iannelli of the Electrical Training Alliance (ETA) and International Brotherhood of Electrical Workers (IBEW).